Premiere Screening & Discussion: On Painting Conservation

 Wednesday 5 May, 6-6.45pm

-We will be screening a new film ‘behind the scenes’ of the collections at Hospitalfield which will be followed by a discussion with the conservators Gail Egan & Henry Matthews from Egan, Matthews & Rose with Hospitalfield’s Scott Byrne.
+On Wednesday 5 May we revealed a new film, ‘behind the scenes’ of the collections at Hospitalfield, which was followed by a discussion with the conservators Gail Egan & Henry Matthews from Egan, Matthews & Rose with Hospitalfield’s Scott Byrne.
 Part of a research programme developed as we embark on the journey of conservation; the collection of paintings, the historic interiors where they are hung and the newly planned stores which we believe must be ‘open’.
 The film features interviews with the conservators and our dedicated volunteer teams so reflecting the workings behind the display.
-Post premiere the film will be available to watch via Hospitalfield’s youtube channel.

 A conversation with artist Lubaina Himid and Hospitalfield’s Director Lucy Byatt